IBM/data-prep-kit/data-processing-lib/doc/transforms.md

 * ```get_input_params(self ) -> dict[str,Anny]``` - returns the dictionary of configuration values that
 should be used to initialize the transform.

-### Runtimes
-Runtimes provide a mechanism to run a transform over a set of input files to produce a set of output files.
-Each runtime is started using a _launcher_.
-The available runtimes are discussed [here](transform-runtimes.md].